Macchina-CLI/macchina/README.md

 extensible by design.

-If you're interested in the library _macchina_ uses to fetch system information, have a look at [libmacchina]; fetching-related issues should be filed on that repository.
+If you're interested in the library _macchina_ uses to fetch system information, have a look at [libmacchina][libmacchina]; fetching-related issues should be filed on that repository.

 ## Status